morazow/blog.morazow.com/_posts/2014-10-03-Scalding-TemplatedTsv.md

 `/year/month/day/state/` partitions.

 Depending on the incoming input data we need to partition the aggregated data.
-That is all transactions for a particular state should be in single bucket partition.
+That is, all the transactions for a particular state should be in single bucket partition.
 Input data may not contain all states, we should not create folders for not existing states.